nerdreich/wiki.md/CONTRIBUTING.md

 ### PHP

 * All PHP code must adhere the [PSR12 coding standard](https://www.php-fig.org/psr/psr-12/).
 Gulp will check & enforce that by using a linter.
+* The terms path, directory and file can become very confusing very fast.
+We use the following nomenclature for them:
+  * Variables about the file-system ...
+    * ... never contain 'path' in their name and end in `DirFS` or `FileFS`, depending on their content.
+    * ... always contain absolute information, e.g. `/var/www/www.mysite.com/mywiki`.
+    * ... must not contain a trailing slash if they contain a directory.
+  * Variables about the URL ...
+    * ... always use the term `path`.
+    * ... must contain a trailing slash if they contain a directory.
+  * A `wikiPath` is the path of a resource (folder or file) within the wiki.
+If wiki.md is installed in a sub-folder, that sub-folder name is not part of the `wikiPath`.

 ### (S)CSS